rafaqz/Rasters.jl/docs/src/index.md

 A[Ti=1:3:12] |> plot
 ```

-Now plot the ocean temperatures areound the Americas in the first month of 2001.
+Now plot the ocean temperatures around the Americas in the first month of 2001.
 Notice we are using lat/lon coordinates and date/time instead of regular
-indexes: The time dimension uses `DateTime360Day`, so we need to load CFTime.jl
+indexes.
+The time dimension uses `DateTime360Day`, so we need to load CFTime.jl
 to index it with `Near`.

 ```@example nc